 I was first inspired to capture some information in one place after reading a post from from Tim Cullis on UKGSer.com: he made an awesome list of KTM parts that I thought was going to get buried in a thread.
 So I copy pasted it into a google doc for my own usage.
 And from then on every time I saw something interesting on a thread somewhere I added it to the same doc.

 After a while the doc started to contain plenty of valuable information so I shared it on various forums.
 People liked it, send me some info to add or to clear up.
 But it was becoming unmaintainable in one big file with a rubbish URL impossible to memorize.

 So I invested 15€ on a domain name, installed a new vhost on a server, started a new instance of WordPress and here we are.

 And more importantly: YOU CAN HELP.
-If something is wrong, something is missing, please send me an email to email@example.com, with links to the source.
+If something is wrong, something is missing, just leave a comment or send me an email to firstname.lastname@example.org, with links to the source.
 And if you want to help me maintain the site, sure, it’s also possible.